-The Principal Paying Agent undertakes to call on the Guarantee and to claim from the Guarantor pursuant to the Guarantee any due but unpaid amount under the Bonds, each in accordance with the Guarantee.
+The Principal Paying Agent undertakes to call on the Guarantee and to claim from the Guarantor pursuant to the Guarantee any amount that is expressed to be due and payable under the Bonds but remains unpaid, each in accordance with the Guarantee.
 Upon receipt, the Principal Paying Agent undertakes to forward such amount to the Bondholders, waiving all rights of set off with respect to such Bondholders.
 The Guarantor shall be liable to pay to the Principal Paying Agent all reasonable costs and expenses related to the collection of said amount, including court fees and reasonable legal fees.